scionproto/scion/doc/control-plane.rst

 - Peering shortcut: A peering link that is used when constructing a full path.

 All ASes may have physical peering links.
-However, for segment combinations, peering shortcuts are only allowed (and announced) between ASes that are on UP segment or DOWN segments.
+However, for segment combinations, peering shortcuts are only allowed (and announced) between ASes that are on up- segment or down-segments.
 This trivially allows peering shortcuts between non-core ASes and ASes.

-Peering shortcuts However, for segment combination, peering links with core ASes can only be used *indirectly* and only for the first and last AS in a core segment.
-Indirect means:

-- Any core AS that has peering links returns, when queried for an UP or DOWN segment, a "zero"-hop segment that contains only itself and its peering links.
+Whenever an AS is queried for up- or down-segments that terminate in that same AS, and if the AS has any peering links, it will return a "zero"-hop segment that contains only the AS itself and its peering links.
-- Client must always query for UP and DOWN links, even when they are located in a core AS.

-As a result, if the core ASes have peering links, any client will have at least one UP and one DOWN segment (even if source and destination AS are core ASes).
+This ensures that, if the core ASes have peering links, any client will have at least one up- and one down-segment (even if source and destination AS are core ASes).
-These UP and DOWN segments, or any other UP or DOWN segments if they are available, can be used to create a peering shortcut.
+The peering metadata from these zero-hop-up/down-segments, or any other up- or down-segments if they are available, can be used to create peering shortcuts.

 FAQ: Why do core segments not contain peering metadata?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^